 In addition, Lotus is an instructor of Physio-Pilates and Mindfulness+Meditation.
 She’s currently doing further studies within cognitive coaching, movement therapy and movement communication

-In collaboration with Lars Henning and Louise Søeborg Ohlsen, René is part of the management and is, among other things, responsible for the finances,
+In collaboration with Lars Henning, Louise Søeborg Ohlsen and Michael Wighton, René is part of the CISPA management and is, among other things, co-responsible for the planning and development of training content.
+In his capacity as Administrative Director, he is responsible for the financial and organisational matters.

 René graduated as an actor in 2012 from Film+Teaterskolen Holberg.
 He has received training i Stanislavskij-tecnique, Uta Hagen and Laban/Malmgren technique, He has been working as an actor since.
 He has been in plays all over Denmark i.e. Aarhus Teater, Teater Momentum, Esbjerg Musikhus, Odeon in Odense, Fredericia Teater.
 He is active in screen acting, and is doing a lot of dubbing for Disney and Netflix.